ptgisgreat/debianlf2000/README.md

 Run debian linux on leapfrog lf2000 devices
 Credits ; some file from Leapdroid (https://github.com/CE1CECL/LeapDroid) by ChrisEric were used (lf2000_ulimage)

+### Note:
-Note: 1.It is currently unusable due to lack of input option, its hard to get touchsreen working.
+- It is currently unusable due to lack of input option, its hard to get touchsreen working.
-      2.You are free to tweak it for your own convinience.
+- You are free to tweak it for your own convinience.
-      3.If you got anything to share regarding tweak you're most welcome to share
+-  If you got anything to share regarding tweak you're most welcome to share

 ## Step 1
 <pre> git clone https://github.com/ptgisgreat/debianlf2000.git </pre>